General quantum-classical dynamics as measurement based feedback: Discussion

-The general idea we have leveraged in this note is that quantum-classical dynamics can be decomposed into pure measurement, where the quantum only influences the classical, and a feedback part, where the classical back reacts on the quantum.
-Since we can distinguish the two effects, it is tempting to study them separately.
+The general idea we have leveraged in this note is that quantum--classical dynamics can be decomposed into pure measurement, where the quantum only influences the classical, and a feedback part, where the classical back-reacts on the quantum.
+I believe this split clarifies the construction of candidate fundamental theories of Nature (even retrospectively for Oppenheim's approach), and is thus particularly useful for theory builders.